 | WiFi |

 |Fujifilm GFX 100||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y|

 |Olympus E-M10 II||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the GFX 100 has a headphone jack, which is not present on the E-M5 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 100 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the GFX 100 does not have a direct predecessor.
+The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm GFX 100 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.